ManyaOp/PSG/README.md

 To Get Started
-Step-1 Download and extract the zip file
+Step-1 Download the Download_This file (or just clone the repo)
 Step-2 go to dist folder
 step-3 run the GUI.exe